foxihd/hugo-brewm/README.md

     ## Search configuration
     [params.search]
-        ## Enable search functionality, use duckduckgo (no javascript)
+        ## Enable search functionality, please index your site first
         enable = true
         ## Use pagefind search when javascript enabled, currently only 'pagefind' is supported, further options to be determined
         pagefind = true
-        ## fallback searchbox when javascript disabled, currently only 'duckduckgo' is supported, further options to be determined
+        ## fallback searchbox when javascript disabled, currently the options limited to 'mojeek', otherwise duckduckgo will be used
-        # fallback = 'duckduckgo'
+        # fallback = 'mojeek'

     ## Typography settings
     [params.typeface]